davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 So where does that leave us?
 The starting example I chose didn't work out, but we did learn something important in the process: we need to design a **peer-to-peer** algorithm.
 Instead of putting one node in charge, we need ot set things up so nodes cooperate as equals, haggling out which proposal should be accepted.

+Do you know of any way to do that?

 ## Second Stab at a Design

-Do you already know any peer-to-peer consensus algorithms?
-I'll bet you use on in real life:
+I'll bet you use peer-to-peer consensus algorithms all the time in real life:

 Say you're with a group of friends, and you all decide you want to eat at a restaurant for lunch, but you don't already know what restaurant you all want to go to.
 What do you do?
 Well, maybe someone throws out a restaurant, someone else throws out a different one, someone agrees, someone disagrees.
 Before you know it, a group opinion has formed, and once it's clear most of you want to go to that curry pizza place down the road, everyone else falls in line.
 Boom, consensus!